elkhorn-heavy/walkthroughs/overthewire/natas/level_07.md

 ## Step-by-Step Solution

-Clicking the `View sourcecode` link does indeed show the source code for the web page.
+Clicking the `View sourcecode` link shows the source code for the web page.
 The passwords are censored, but the PHP code for the page is shown:

 ![Page Source Code](images/level_07/01_source_code.png)